Don’t let your Microsoft Teams workspace become the Wild West

 You need to set fool-proof guidelines that simplify decision-making.
 Just like a cowboy and his horse, set your Teams on the straight and narrow.

 You can even go one step further and create templates.
-With Powell Teams, employees have access to a catalogue of Microsoft Teams templates which allow them to easily create Teams for day-to-day tasks.
+With Powell Governance, employees have access to a catalogue of Microsoft Teams templates which allow them to easily create Teams for day-to-day tasks.
 End-users have a Team workspace pre-loaded with everything they need in under 3 minutes.
 Remote employee onboarding and Sales RFPs are just some examples of the templates available to make collaborative teamwork easy.

 Governance in the Wild West – Calling in the Sheriff

 Managing Microsoft Teams governance should involve the full Microsoft Teams lifecycle, from Teams creation to ongoing management and end of life.
-With Powell Teams, you can easily manage your Teams lifecycle with simplified approval workflows and reports which allow you to filter Teams that don’t meet guidelines.
+With Powell Governance, you can easily manage your Teams lifecycle with simplified approval workflows and reports which allow you to filter Teams that don’t meet guidelines.

 Implementing a comprehensive Microsoft Teams governance plan doesn’t have to be difficult.
 IT can easily become the Sheriff bringing order with set-and-go policies and admin reports.